 Before I get into all the cool and fun things to do in Colombo, allow me to tell you about my first encounter with this city.
 Have I told this story before?
 I think I have.
 But here goes.
-I found an internship in Colombo through a student exchange program (better said — the internship found me) and agreed to come half way across the globe, to a developing country after doing a ten-minute Google search on Sri Lanka.
-More specifically, I googled “Sri Lanka”, opened “images” section and stared at the pictures of palm trees and sandy beaches.
+I found an internship in Colombo through a student exchange program (better said — the internship found me) and agreed to come half way across the globe to a developing country after doing a ten-minute Google search on Sri Lanka.
+More specifically, I googled “Sri Lanka”, opened “images” section, and stared at the pictures of palm trees and sandy beaches.
 This looks good enough, I am coming!

 From the airport I went straight to the interns’ house which was situated by a busy road — the noise was all-encompassing.
 There was no hot water, no washing machine, but there was a rat in the kitchen.
 I remember washing my clothes in a bucket of cold water on the second day and mumbling “If I can do this, I can do anything in my life” like a mantra.

 “I’ve never lived in conditions like this!”
 I would tell my friends afterwards.
 “Me neither!” would always add my Sri Lankan husband.
-Oh yea, I met my future husband two weeks after arriving.
+Oh yeah, I met my future husband two weeks after arriving.
 And he was as shocked as I was by that house.
 I moved to a better place shortly, but even in those first days I knew Colombo is not all that bad.
 Because what really makes or breaks your adventure is not the lack of hot water, but the people who you meet along the way and who are forced to wash their clothes in a bucket of cold water like you are.

 40 Things to Do in Colombo